jacobhmoore/jacobhmoore.github.io/_pages/about.md

 I am a PhD student in the [Real Estate and Urban Economics Group](https://haas.berkeley.edu/realestate/) at UC Berkeley's Haas School of Business.
 Prior to Berkeley, I was a RA at the Federal Reserve Bank of Philadelphia.
 I hold a MPhil in Economics from the University of Oxford and a BA in Economics from Colorado State University.

-I think primarily about urban and spatial economics, real estate economics, and international trade.
+I think primarily about urban, spatial, and international economics.
 My email is jacob.moore [at] berleley.edu.